NEW: At least two investigations will be conducted into his death

 Castro was not a part of the general prison population, officials said.

-"He was housed in protective custody which means he was in a cell by himself and rounds are required every 30 minutes at staggered intervals," JoEllen Smith of the corrections department told CNN in a written statement.
+“He was housed in protective custody which means he was in a cell by himself and rounds are required every 30 minutes at staggered intervals,” JoEllen Smith of the corrections department said in a statement.

 “A thorough review of this incident is under way,” she added.

 At least two investigations will be done, according to another corrections department statement.

 The prison director commissioned a review team, to be made up of legal, medical, mental health, security and operational professionals not directly involved in the incident, to analyze Castro’s death.